scientifichackers/zproc/docs/user/state_watching.rst

 It makes the software respond to the button in real-time.

-If ``live=False`` was passed, then it would not be real-time, and sometimes the application would lag behind the real world button state,
+If ``live=False`` was passed, then it would not be real-time, and sometimes the application would lag behind the real world button state.

-This behavior is undesirable when making Human computer interfaces.
-Keeping stuff responsive is a priority.
+This behavior is undesirable when making Human computer interfaces, where keeping stuff responsive is a priority.

-(The above code is simplified version of the code `this <https://github.com/pycampers/muro>`_ project).
+(The above code is simplified version of the code used in `this <https://github.com/pycampers/muro>`_ project).